-You can imagine my extreme hesitation at the idea of making a bochet mead.
+Of all the brewing recipe possibilities, bochet made me nervous.
 I am a cold-method meadmaker.
 I heat water as little as possible to mix with the must, and heat the honey not at all. the days of pasteurizing my own honey are long past.
 Heat drives off aromatics and a fair amount of flavor, and these days I want to profile the honey as perfectly as I can.

 What’s a bochet?
 It’s a mead where you cook the honey until it’s well caramelized – very well caramelized indeed.
-My friend Carl Swan had the courage I never had.
+My friend Carl Swan had the courage I never had to tackle this brewing recipe.
 And he did it with my honey.

 Pronounce it bow-shay, please.
 Not botchit.